New U.S. tariff threat on Chinese goods hits stocks, dollar

 (Graphic: Earnings growth in U.S. and Europe:

-(Additional reporting by Helen Reid in LONDON, Divya Chowdhury in MUMBAI and Wayne Cole in SYDNEY; Reporting by Tommy Reggiori Wilkes; Editing by Gareth Jones and Nick Zieminski)
+(Additional reporting by Helen Reid in LONDON, Divya Chowdhury in MUMBAI and Wayne Cole in SYDNEYReporting by Tommy Reggiori Wilkes; Editing by Nick Zieminski and Cynthia Osterman)

 By Herbert Lash